 The ‘Edinburgh of the south’ buzzes with student life and a rich musical heritage

-Things to do
+Things to do: Dunedin

 Distance to city centre 30km

-Taxi Taxis are available directly outside the terminal building.
-It takes around 20 minutes to the city centre and costs about NZD $90.Back to top
+Taxi Taxis are available to the right of the terminal building.
+It takes around 30 minutes to the city centre and costs about NZD $90.Back to top

 When to go